• Proposed

 Conservation Actions

-A review of herbarium specimens available along with new search attempts are needed to help define current distribution limits, population size and habitat preferences.
-Sequence data and a review of the taxonomic placement of this species is also recommended.
+A review of herbarium specimens available, along with new search attempts, are needed to help define the current distribution limits, population size and habitat preferences.
+Sequence data and a review of the taxonomic placement of this species are also recommended.

 Country occurrence